bessagroup/f3dasm/docs/source/general/gettingstarted.rst

 Installing the latest release
 =============================

-f3dasm is compatible with Python version 3.8
+f3dasm is compatible with Python version 3.8, 3.9 and 3.10

 ----